Space architecture: International Space Station

-The International Space Station (ISS) is the only permanently inhabited structure currently in space.
-It is the size of an American football field and has a crew of six.
+The International Space Station (ISS) is the size of an American football field and has a crew of six.
 With a living volume of 358 m³, it has more interior room than the cargo beds of two American 18-wheeler trucks.
 However, because of the microgravity environment of the space station, there are not always well-defined walls, floors, and ceilings and all pressurized areas can be used as living and working space.
 The International Space Station is still under construction.
 Modules were primarily launched using the Space Shuttle until its deactivation and were assembled by its crew with the help of the working crew on board the space station.
 ISS modules were often designed and built to barely fit inside the shuttle's payload bay, which is cylindrical with a 4.6 meter diameter.